devdeliw/website/content/posts/nasa_programming.md

 where $i \in \\{a, b \\}$ and $j \in \\{1, 2\\}$.
 We'll do this by generating a `dict[new_ket, coeff]` that associates each key `new_ket` with its `coeff` in front step by step.
-Throughout this process, we'll use natural units, setting
-$\hbar = 1$.
+In code we set $\hbar = 1$ to simplify.
+It'll get included later.

 {{% steps %}}
 1. #### Hyperfine $A$ constants.